Tackle Football Lawsuits and General Liability Insurance

 Perhaps the most devastating type of lawsuit is when a player is hurt and he has to incur out of pocket medical expenses for treatment because he has no insurance or inadequate insurance.
 Many football players don’t have health insurance or if they do, it is subject to a high deductible of up to $1000 or has a 40% coinsurance provision where they have to pay 40% of the bills out of their own pockets.
 The bottom line is that unpaid medical bills result in lawsuits being filed against football organizers and volunteers.
 Somebody has to pay for the medical bills!

 So, how can teams and leagues protect themselves?
-They should definitely incorporate themselves and should use “well drafted” waiver/release forms.
+They should definitely either incorporate themselves or form an LLC and should use “well drafted” waiver/release forms.
 The Risk Management section of my web page has a sample waiver form that was developed by a team of leading sports litigation attorneys and it addresses the 15 most common pitfalls that cause waivers to be thrown out.
 Incorporation and waivers are great, but they don’t take the place of buying insurance.
 For example, it can cost you $20,000 in legal fees just to prove to the judge that your waiver should not be thrown out.
 So you can win and still lose!

 In addition to General Liability, we recommend that the teams/leagues purchase either Workers’ Compensation or a suitable Excess Accident Insurance as the first line of defense against lawsuits arising out of injured sports participants.
 If either WC or a suitable Excess Accident takes care of the medical bills where the player has no out of pocket expenses, then he does not have as much incentive to file a lawsuit.